gradecam/jasmine-co/README.md

-`jasmine-co` is a simple Jasmine 2.x adapter that allows you to use [co](https://github.com/tj/co) and ES6 generator functions to greatly simplify your asynchronous test code using synchronous patterns;
+`jasmine-co` is a simple Jasmine 2.x adapter that allows you to use [co](https://github.com/tj/co) and ES6 generator functions to greatly simplify your asynchronous test code using synchronous patterns.

 Testing asynchronous functions doesn't have to be painful.